-They are made from ground almonds and powdered sugar.
+They are prepared with ground almonds and confectioners' sugar.
 (Pre-made purchased marzipan, not almond paste, also can be used.)
-Although there are recipes that call for raw egg whites, I am giving you a recipe without them, to avoid problems associated with raw eggs.
+Although there are recipes that call for raw egg whites, this recipe doesn't use them to avoid the problems associated with raw eggs.

-Advance Preparation: You can buy ground almonds as almond flour, also known as almond meal, but it can be quite pricey.
-You can also blanch 2 cups of raw almonds (if you want to keep the fiber in your candy, do not blanch the almonds), slip their skins off and grind them yourself in a food processor.
+You can buy ground almonds as almond flour, also known as almond meal, but it can be quite pricey.
+You also can blanch 2 cups of raw almonds (if you want to keep the fiber in your candy, do not blanch the almonds), slip their skins off, and grind them yourself in a food processor.
 Depending on your patience and the food processor, your product might be slightly coarser than the purchased almond meal.
 It doesn't stick together quite as well, but you can still make it work.

 If making your candy potatoes with purchased pre-made marzipan, using the traditional white marzipan (more expensive) doesn't matter as much because the candy will be dusted with cocoa powder anyway.
 A darker, less expensive pre-made marzipan also will work.

-Making the potatoes: mix together ground almonds, confectioners' sugar, rose water or orange blossom water or Cointreau, and bitter almond aroma or vanilla in the food processor work bowl or by hand until well blended and sticky.
-Add additional liquids a little at a time until the dough clumps together.
+Mix together ground almonds, confectioners' sugar, rose water or orange blossom water or Cointreau, and bitter almond aroma or vanilla in the food processor work bowl or by hand until well blended and sticky.
+Add additional liquids, if necessary, a little at a time until the dough clumps together.
 Remove from the food processor.

 Using 1 tablespoon or less of the marzipan, form small potato-like balls.
 Some people form perfectly smooth, round balls instead of potato shapes.

-Mix the cocoa powder and cinnamon together in a bowl.
+In a small bowl, whisk together the cocoa powder and cinnamon.
 Roll the balls in the cocoa and cinnamon and set apart on parchment paper to dry.